 Student attendance is tracked daily, and every effort is made to contact parents/guardians of students who are not in attendance for all or part of the day, to establish the reason for the absence and to determine if it is excused or unexcused.
-If a pattern of negative attendance begins to develop, school personnel including the school nurse-teacher, counselor, social worker, psychologist, teacher, or administrator may contact the student and/or parent/guardian to discuss the issue and attempt to help the student be in attendance on a regular basis.
+If a pattern of negative attendance begins to develop, school personnel including the school nurse, counselor, social worker, psychologist, teacher, or administrator may contact the student and/or parent/guardian to discuss the issue and attempt to help the student be in attendance on a regular basis.
 If strategies at this level are not successful, the following interventions/consequences may be applied:

 - ✓ parent/guardian contact (see appendix pages)

 - ✓ referral to the attendance team and/or behavior team

 - ✓ administrative intervention

 - a verbal reprimand

 - ✓ detention

 - ✓ in-school suspension

-- ✔ referral to Child Protective Services for educational neglect

-- ✓ Person In Need of Supervision (PINS) petition

 - ✓ home visits

+- ✓ Family Access and Connection Team (FACT)

+- ✓ referral to Child Protective Services for educational neglect